bleuren/cursor-refresher/README.md

 ## Notes

 - Please ensure Cursor is not running when using this extension
-- Make sure to back up any important data before refreshting
+- Make sure to back up any important data before refreshing
 - This extension only works on macOS

 ## Disclaimer